I wouldn’t be anywhere near as successful as I am if it wasn’t for nailing value based pricing.

 Scope creep is when a project’s deliverables go beyond the initial plan and leads to losing money over any other factor.
 It occurs when new requests appear during the delivery phase which lead to additional revisions and requirements.

-The way to tackle this is discussed in our sister post which is a walk through on pricing consistently well every time.
+The way to tackle this is discussed in my sister post which is a walk through on pricing consistently well every time.

 Once you’re done with that, you’ll be armed with both the right mindset and process to charge what you’re worth with complete confidence.